 Estrella has recorded as a guest for different labels including an album with the Metropole Orchestra for Universal Records and a children bilingual album, 'Los Animales', that won a Latin Grammy in 2015

-To date, Estrella has released three cds and a single (Ay Amor), for her label eStar.
+To date, Estrella has released four cds and a single (Ay Amor), for her label eStar.
 Her second, Alma Guajira - Cuban country songs, was nominated for an Edison (Dutch Grammy) and her third, Esquina 25, was released recently, earning plaudits as “one of the best recordings of Cuban music realized in Europe” (Luis Tamargo).
+Her last album, Mujeres de Luna, a tribute to the great Cuban female composers from the past 100 year, was released in 2017.

 "I enjoyed every note of the cd... very fresh arrangements and your voice fits them perfectly.
 I loved the work of the tresero, as well as the bassist, the guitarist, the tenor player and the rhythm section, muy sabroso."